Arkenbrien/RosbagClassifier/README.md

 ===========================================================================

-RDFs may be created from .csv files containing training data, using the RDF_Training.m and RDF_Validation.m scripts.
+RDFs may be trained with scripts from the RDF_Creation_Scripts folder.